 Order here the authentic Merci Maman’s necklace worn in public by the Duchess of Cambridge.
 This necklace was offered to her after the birth of Prince George in July 2013 and we are so proud to see her wearing it.

 Kate’s necklace features 3 charms suspended from a gold plated long chain: a mini heart engraved with W representing Prince William, a disc with her baby son’s full name George Alexander Louis, and a sweet little boy charm.

 Create now your own charm necklace engraved with your child’s name.
 This necklace is also available with a little girl charm, in sterling silver and on a shorter chain, giving you the option to replicate the Duchess’s necklace or order your own variation of it.

 The company is sharing the news on their Facebook page.

 For anyone interested, it looks like the company will ship overseas, the fee for shipping to the US is £4.95.

-‘Merci Maman’ translates to ‘Thank you Mum,’ the company was started in 2007.
-Founder Betrice de Montille tells Hello! that she considers Kate “the most inspirational woman of our generation.”
+‘Merci Maman’ translates to ‘Thank you Mum.’
+The company was started in 2007 by Béatrice de Montille, who tells Hello! that she considers Kate “the most inspirational woman of our generation.”
 All items are hand engraved, many offered in a variety of metals.
 It turns out Kate’s sister, Pippa, is also a customer.
 An enormous thank you to the always-intrepid Bella, who first noted the article and let Anna of My Small Obsessions know, she then shared the news on her Facebook page.